collective/collective.taskqueue2/README.md

 - `HUEY_EXTRA_LOCKS`: Additional locks to acquire during task execution.
 - `HUEY_FLUSH_LOCKS`: Whether to flush locks after task execution.

+It is strongly recommended to keep the existing configuration default values and change the configuration only if you know what you are doing.
+Please refer the Huey documentation first for understanding the configuration options and their impact.

 ### Console output